 - Considering asking teams for regular self-assessments and organizing workplace civility training.

-To learn more about intervening with negative behavior in the workplace, view the below infographic by the USC Annenberg School for Communication and Journalism:
+To learn more about intervening with negative behavior in the workplace, view the below infographic by the online masters in Communication Management: